odea-project/qAlgorithms/report/components/abstract.md

 # Abstract Master Thesis

-Chemicals of emergent concern threaten the quality of drinking and surface water worldwide.
+Contaminants of emergent concern threaten the quality of drinking and surface water worldwide.
 Often, these substances are not described, which means they cannot be reliably measured with conventional analytical approaches.
 To this end, non-target screening serves as a methodology through which a large amount of unknown compounds can be detected and responded to without indentification.
 Many challenges remain unil non-target analysis is easily reproducible applicable without expert knowledge, especially regarding the data processing in NTS.
-This processing is a series of algorithms which aim at removing chemical and instrument noise from measurement data until only that information which is related to compounds within the sample remain, all while minimising the amount of falsely removed signals.
+Processing consists of a series of algorithms which aim at removing chemical and instrument noise from measurement data until only that information which is related to compounds within the sample remains, all while minimising the amount of falsely removed signals.
 The process of feature list construction has already been implemented within the qAlgorithms project.
 A feature describes a signal whose intensity follows a gaussian shape in the time dimension.